-Knock knock!
-The biggest beauty advent calendars are back
+Calling all beauty lovers!
+Lookfantastic’s 2021 advent calendar has landed

 M&S

-The department store is a very underrated beauty destination and is home to some brilliant brands including Living Proof, Emma Hardie, Pixi and Percy & Reed.
+A very underrated beauty destination, M&S stocks some brilliant brands including Aveda, Emma Hardie, Ren and Percy & Reed – all of which you will find in this year’s advent calendar.

-However, in 2020, it took a more pared-back approach with its Autograph 2020 beauty advent calendar, featuring products just from the in-house brand.
-Featuring 12 doors to open, with mostly make-up products, it was a smaller, more considered approach.

-The department store has remained coy on what we can expect for 2021, but we’re hoping it comes back with a bang with an advent calendar full of its greatest beauty hits.

 Net-A-Porter

 Luxury fashion retailer Net-A-Porter is also home to one of the most glamorous Christmas products, despite being relatively new to the advent calendar game.

-Last year’s version contained 12 full-size and 12 travel-size products from some of the retailer’s bestselling beauty brands such as Dr Barbara Sturm, Oribe, Charlotte Tilbury and Augustinus Bader, making a collection of make-up, skincare and haircare must-haves.

-It cost £240, but was reportedly worth over £1,000 and was so popular it was re-stocked after a sellout launch in October 2020, so we’re expecting a similar outcome for 2021.
-Stay tuned for all the updates.
+The 2021 calendar will contain 17 full-size and eight travel-size products.

 Next

-Last year, Next bowled us over with its £69 beauty advent calendar that boasted an impressive line-up of skincare, haircare and make-up products from the likes of ghd, St Tropez, Esteé Lauder, Nails Inc, Benefit, By Terry and more.
+Last year, Next bowled us over with its £69 beauty advent calendar that boasted an impressive line-up of skincare, haircare and make-up products from the likes of ghd, St Tropez, Esteé Lauder, Nails Inc, Benefit and By Terry, and you can expect similar goodies from its 2021 calendar too, which launches on 15 September.

-There were 27 products and tools in total, something we’re expecting from its 2021 calendar too.
+This year, the retailer is launching two advent calendars – one for men and one for women, both costing £69.

+Inside the women’s calendar, you’ll find make-up and skincare must haves such as Mac’s ruby woo lipstick (£17.50, Lookfantastic.com), Bobbi Brown’s smokey eye mascara (£26, Lookfantastic.com), the Clarins moisture rich body lotion (£33, Feelunique.com) and much more.
+Meanwhile, the men’s offering contains a host of grooming products like the Elemis deep cleanse facial wash (£25, Cultbeauty.co.uk), Bull Dog original bamboo razor (£12, Lookfantastic.com) and even a mini version of Paco Rabanne’s one million eau de toilette (£42.50, Lookfantastic.com).

 As one of the more affordable beauty advent calendars on the market, make sure you run to snap this up.
-Don’t forget to check back on this page, which we’ll be regularly updating.

 OPI